 Believe it or not, hydrangeas are actually a low-maintenance perennial and their color can be changed to blue or pink by adjusting the acidity of the soil.
 Click here for a detailed hydrangea growing guide that can help you master this beautiful shade perennial in no time!

-7. Lily of the Garden
+7. Lily of the Valley

-Not much needs to be said about the beauty of Lily of the Garden; a quick look at the picture below says it all!
+Not much needs to be said about the beauty of Lily of the Valley; a quick look at the picture below says it all!
 This delicate shade-loving perennial not only features white arching flower petals, but its green foliage is perfect as a ground cover.
 It’s also fragrant plus deer and rabbit-tolerant, too!
 (If you’re looking to grow a fragrant garden, don’t miss this post!)

 Lily of the Garden grows well in zones 3 to 8 and blooms in the Spring.
 Grow it in well-drained, fertile soil.
 It’s especially suited to woodland gardens.